microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration.md

 # Update-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration

 ## SYNOPSIS
-Update the cross-tenant access policy template with inbound and outbound partner configuration settings for a multi-tenant organization.
+Update the cross-tenant access policy template with inbound and outbound partner configuration settings for a multitenant organization.
+This API is available in the following national cloud deployments.

 ## SYNTAX